cs4241-18a/a1-gettingstarted/README.md

 of the image using vmin in order to accomodate screens of various sizes.
 I was particularly thinking of people who were using mobile devices or people who have flipped their monitors to be longer vertically in order to see more code on the screen.
 I also foun that a lot of sites that do resize images in this way bound it by vh because computer monitors are usually widescreen.
+On screens that are widescreen, the use of vmin is essentially the use of vh to limit width and height.